Summary

 When all is said and done, the windfall tax may reduce VET's 2022-2023 cash flow by 25%.
 It isn't a small hit, but the valuation remains attractive.
 The risks are probably that European countries go above the EU's minimum 33% threshold or that the tax gets extended past 2023.

-Vermillion doesn't need much introduction on SA, but, as quick summary, it is a Canadian-based oil and gas exploration and production company with a broad international footprint:
+Vermilion doesn't need much introduction on SA, but, as quick summary, it is a Canadian-based oil and gas exploration and production company with a broad international footprint:

 The company currently guides towards 86,000 - 88,000 boe/d production for 2022.
 Most production is from North America, but most free cash flow for 2022-2023 is from the international operations.

-In fact, most cash flow comes from the natural gas production in Ireland, the Netherlands and Germany, and this is also Vermillion's main selling point.
-In the midst of the European energy crisis, Vermillion is one of the few domestic (to Europe) producers who can benefit from the exorbitant TTF and NBP prices whereas overseas producers are constrained by the LNG infrastructure.
-Vermillion boasts netbacks of $200+ per barrel of oil equivalent.
+In fact, most cash flow comes from the natural gas production in Ireland, the Netherlands and Germany, and this is also Vermilion's main selling point.
+In the midst of the European energy crisis, Vermilion is one of the few domestic (to Europe) producers who can benefit from the exorbitant TTF and NBP prices whereas overseas producers are constrained by the LNG infrastructure.
+Vermilion boasts netbacks of $200+ per barrel of oil equivalent.

 The reason why VET has gathered much attention among energy investors is the eye-catching cash flow multiple.
 The company's latest projection is for $1.8 billion (Canadian) of 2022 FCF: